sws2apps/sws2apps-api/CONTRIBUTING.md

 3. Fetch and merge from upstream to origin, and from origin to your local repository.
 Make sure to resolve any conflicts.
 4. Run `git push`

-**When your proposed changes are in the forked repository on GitHub**, create your PR.
+**When your proposed changes are in the forked repository on GitHub**:
+1. Create your PR.
+2. Make sure the title follows the [conventional-changelog](https://github.com/semantic-release/semantic-release#commit-message-format) format.

 You will receive a notification and be informed when your PR is published on beta, or in production.